xot/ElectraOne/README.md

 This Ableton Live MIDI Remote script allows you to control the parameters of the currently selected device in Ableton Live using the [Electra One](https://electra.one).

+It can also be used to dump Electra One presets for Ableton Live devices with sensible default control assignments.

 It looks for a preloaded preset in ```Devices.py``` and uses that if it exists.
 If not, it creates a preset on the fly.
 The preset is uploaded to the Electra One to the currently selected preset slot (*overwriting any preset currently present in that slot*).
 All controls in the preset are mapped to the corresponding parameter in the device.

 When constructing presets:
 - on/off parameters are shown as toggles on the Electra One.
 - other 'quantised' parameters are shown as lists on the Electra One, using the possible values reported by Ableton.
 (In Electra One terms, these are turned into 'overlays' added to the preset.)
 - non-quantised parameters are shown as faders on the Electra One.
 As many faders as possible are assigned to 14bit CCs.
 (These CCs actually occupy *two* slots in the CC map, see below.)
-- Integer values, non-quantised, parameters are shown as integer-values faders on the Electra One.
+- Integer valued, non-quantised, parameters are shown as integer-valued faders on the Electra One.
 Other faders simply show a value within the minimum - maximum CC value range.

 ## Preset dumps

 Constructed presets can be dumped, along with associated CC mapping information for fine tuning the preset as shown on the Electra One (e.g. parameter layout, assingment over pages, colours, groups).
 The  updated information can be added to ```Devices.py``` to turn it into a preloaded preset.

-Such a dump constructs a file ```<devicename>.json``` with the JSON preset (which can be uploaded to the [Electra Editor](Https://app.electra.one)), and a file ```<devicename>.ccmap``` listing for each named parameter the following tuple
+Such a dump constructs a file ```<devicename>.json``` with the JSON preset (which can be uploaded to the [Electra Editor](Https://app.electra.one)), and a file ```<devicename>.ccmap``` listing for each named parameter the following tuple:

 - the MIDI channel,
 - whether it is a 14bit controler (1: yes, 0: no), and
-- the CC parameter number (between 1 and 127) that controls it in the preset. ```None``` means the parameter is not/could not be mapped.
+- the CC parameter number (between 0 and 127) that controls it in the preset. ```None``` means the parameter is not/could not be mapped.

 Note that the actual CC parameter used for a 14bit control is cc_np *and* cc_no+32 (because by convention a 14bit CC value is sent using the base CC and its 'shadow' parameter 32 higher.
+(This means the constructed map may appear to have holes in the 32-63 and 96-127 range.)

+The construction of presets is controlled by several constants defined in ```config.py`

 Dumps are written in the folder ```<LOCALDIR>/dumps``` (see documentation of ```LOCALDIR``` below).